dennisXZX/devops-notes/AWS-Route53.md

 - CNAME: URL to URL
 - Alias: URL to AWS resource

-Prefer Alias over CNAME for AWS resource for performance reasons.
+Always prefer to use Alias over CNAME for performance reasons.
+For example, you can set up an Alias record to redirect a domain name (dennisxiao.com) to an Application Load Balancer DNS name.

 #### Routing Policy